MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/use-pc-resources.md

 - Give in the IP address of the host PC as command line argument to the SamplePlayer app.
 Right click on SamplePlayer solution → Properties→ Configuration Properties → Debugging → Command Line Arguments
 ![har-sample-player-app-connecting](images/har-sample-player-app-connecting.png)

-- Deploy the SamplePlayer solution on Hololens 2 by hitting the play button in VS solution.
-You will be able to see the HAR Sample player running on Hololens 2, displaying that it is "Connecting to IP address of the PC"
+- To deploy the SamplePlayer solution on Hololens 2, press the play button in the VS solution.
+You'll be able to see the HAR Sample player running on Hololens 2, displaying that it is "waiting for a connection on IP address of Hololens 2."

 - Once the connection is established, the HAR sample player app running on Hololens 2 will start "Receiving".